What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The Eightfold Path

 1) Life has ongoing and inevitable suffering (dukkha): Those who have suffered greatly do not need any confirmation of this other than living their lives.

-4) There is a path that will free us from all suffering, which in Yoga, is called the Eight Fold Path (magga): We can all liberate ourselves from any traumas and suffering that may have been inflicted upon, or created by, us by transmuting these sufferings within ourselves and striving to be more integrated, heathy, and well-developed individuals.
-This not only helps us to heal ourselves and to move forward with our own lives, but also serves as a shining example of transformation in action that can help others out of their suffering as well.
+4) There is a path that will free us from all suffering, which in Yoga, and Buddhism (where the specifics of the Path are structured/emphasized in a slightly different way than they are when conceptualized in Yoga–although the basic principles remain the same), is called the Eight Fold Path (magga): We can all liberate ourselves from any traumas and suffering that may have been inflicted upon, or created by, us by transmuting these sufferings within ourselves and striving to be more integrated, healthy, and well-developed individuals.
+This not only helps us to heal ourselves and to move forward with our own lives but also serves as a shining example of transformation in action that can help others out of their suffering as well.

 Always remember that the Buddha came to enlightenment only after experiencing and studying pain.

-Whether your recovery and self-realization looks “ugly” or “graceful,” takes 1 year or 10, it is important to know that there is a reason that the lotus flower is a powerful metaphor for enlightenment.
+Whether your recovery and self-realization look “ugly” or “graceful,” takes 1 year or 10, it is important to know that there is a reason that the lotus flower is a powerful metaphor for enlightenment and liberation.